State Wildlife Grants Submittal Guidelines

 Proposal Submission Deadline and Contact

-Applicants must submit an electronic copy (Microsoft Word/Excel files) of their proposal in the format described in the attachment to TPWD by this deadline.
-Email proposals to Diana.Isabel@tpwd.texas.gov.
+Applicants must submit an electronic copy (Microsoft Word/Excel files) of their proposal in the format described as attachments in an email to TPWD by this deadline.
+Email proposals to Diana.Isabel@tpwd.texas.gov

 Proposals that are received after this date and time will not be considered for selection.